ccsb-scripps/AutoDock-GPU/README.md

 # Documentation

-For more details, go to the [Documentation](doc/readme/home.md).
+For more details, go to the [Wiki](https://github.com/ccsb-scripps/AutoDock-GPU/wiki).

-# Bibliographic information for citing OCLADock

-Leonardo Solis-Vasquez and Andreas Koch.
-2017.
-A Performance and Energy Evaluation of OpenCL-accelerated Molecular Docking.
-In Proceedings of the 5th International Workshop on OpenCL (IWOCL 2017).
-ACM, New York, NY, USA, Article 3, 11 pages.
-DOI: https://doi.org/10.1145/3078155.3078167

 # License